learn-co-students/hypothesis-testing-houston-ds-082619/README.md

         * Ask students to write the null and alternative hypothesis.
         * Discuss the importance of the significance threshold $\alpha$: business applications.
         * What if we were performing a one-sided test?
 What would change?
     * As the students work thru the problem, reinforce the "recipe" for performing hypothesis tests.
+    * This is a long example: it is meant to highlight how you can reach different decisions dependening on what you're testing (one-tailed vs two-tailed test) and the significance level used.

 * When do we use z-tests and when do we use t-tests?
 (5 minutes)
     * z-test: large enough sample size, known population variance
     * t-test: small sample sizes, unknown population variance

-* Examples: One-sample z-tests, One-sample and two-sample t-tests (20 minutes)
+* Examples: One-sample z-tests, one-sample and two-sample t-tests (20 minutes)

 * Summary (5 minutes)